jiecaoyu/pytorch_imagenet/README.md

 # Data Preparation
 The original data loader ([link](https://github.com/pytorch/vision#imagenet-12)) is slow.
 Therefore, I build a new data loader with Caffe utils.
 ### Genearte LMDB
 Follow the [instructions](http://caffe.berkeleyvision.org/gathered/examples/imagenet.html) for Caffe to build the LMDB dataset of ImageNet.
-Howeveri, the '''key''' used in the LMDB dataset is not suitable for accessing.
-Therefore, please use the script '''./tools/fix_key.sh''' to convert the keys.
+Howeveri, the ```key``` used in the LMDB dataset is not suitable for accessing.
+Therefore, please use the script ```./tools/fix_key.sh``` to convert the keys.
 # AlexNet